Cowboycommit/JashaBCPC/README.md

 The biggest standout that I couldn't master was to be able to center or fix the position of the output video and simultaneously have pyautogui center the mouse cursor.
 Many runs of the model the video randomly appears and if the mouse is too close to the screen edge it falls over.

 ### Async Inference
-I used the start_async method because the ouput of the App runs multiple modules or models, as we know synchronous operation will prevent other processing from occurring until its process/inference request is returned.
-While there is actually faster data transfer/throughput using sync, async takes advantage of parallel processing which in computational terms makes it more efficient and able to handle multiple requests at once.

 ### Edge Cases
 1. Moving Mouse Pointer out of the maximum window width - Pyautogui has a failsafe which kills the App if the mouse moves beyond the screen dimensions.
 This is presumably so that people hacking a system can't override manual mouse control via a backdoor.
 In this instance it's possible to turn this feature off, though not advised and the problem is fixed.